Ferdinand Finne: Biography

 He was decorated Knight, First Class of the Royal Norwegian Order of St. Olav in 1991.
 From around 1960 he lived for 25 years on the Spanish island of Ibiza.
 Ferdinand Finne died at Oslo in 1999.
 He is represented in the National Gallery of Norway with several art works.

+Private life

+Finne was for a short time in a relationship with the Austrian émigré actor Anton Walbrook, whom he had met in 1938 on a train ride in France.
+The relationship ended in 1946 after Walbrook began an affair with the Englishman Eugene Edwards.